 Green - 12 month or less payback and triple the spend and/or headcount; achieve triple or more Sales Qualified Leads - SQL's and triple closed won deals - should proportionally scale.

-Green + Bonus - Green status and in addition - have proof that it can scale by 10x - increased spend by 10x on the channel and grow revenue by 10x..
+Green + Bonus - Green status and in addition - have proof that it can scale by 10x - increased spend by 10x on the channel and grow revenue by 10x.
 The payback should remain under 12 months.
-(The primary goal of ramping up spend is prove that you have a channel that can last vs. flame out)
+(The primary goal of ramping up spend is to prove that you have a channel that can last vs. flame out)

-Cash Flow Bonus - Aim to get paid up front which will help with cash flow and growth.
+Cash Flow Bonus - Aim to get paid upfront which will help with cash flow and growth.
 This allows the business to reinvest the money right away into top performing channels.

 Find channels that are green (note - channels need to be properly tested, given enough time and budget).
 The most valuable channels for a business are the ones that achieve green + a bonus - which are the most scalable and predictable revenue channels.
 A good investor and GTM leader will deeply try to understand these.